Juma Butabika

 Juma Ali Oka Rokoni, commonly referred to as Juma Butabika, (died April 1979) was a Ugandan military officer who served as Uganda Army (UA) top commander during the dictatorship of Idi Amin.
 Despite being notorious for his erratic behavior and abuse of power, he was highly influential, held important army commands, and served as long-time chairman of the Ugandan Military Tribunal, a military court used by Amin to try and eliminate political dissidents and rivals.
-By commanding an unauthorized attack on Tanzania in October 1978, Butabika was responsible for the outbreak of the Uganda–Tanzania War which ultimately resulted in his death in combat, probably during or shortly before the Fall of Kampala.
+By commanding an unauthorised attack on Tanzania in October 1978, Butabika was responsible for the outbreak of the Uganda–Tanzania War which ultimately resulted in his death in combat, probably during or shortly before the Fall of Kampala.

 Biography

 Early life and 1971 coup

 Born as Juma Ali Oka Rokoni, Butabika was of Nubian–Kakwa descent, and a grandson of Kakwa paramount chief Sultan Ali Kenyi Dada as well as the cousin of Idi Amin's father.
 Having completed only a few years of primary education, he was reportedly illiterate.

 At some point, Butabika joined the Uganda Army, and rose to second lieutenant during the rule of Milton Obote.
-Over time, dissatisfaction grew among parts in the military about Obote's government, resulting in a conspiracy to remove him from power.
+Over time, dissatisfaction grew among parts of the military about Obote's government, resulting in a conspiracy to remove him from power.
 Butabika joined the conspirators, and their coup was planned at his house.
 The initial plan was to blow up Obote's plane at the Entebbe International Airport on 24 January 1971, but Butabika's wife informed her brother-in-law Ahmad Oduka, Senior Superintendent of Police, of the plot.
 He was supposed to be among those on the plane, and his sister-in-law urged him to stay at home on that day to save his life.
 Oduka, however, was loyal to the government and informed Minister of Internal Affairs Basil Kiiza Bataringaya.
 Though the assassination of Obote was prevented, the putschists still managed to launch a coup d'état on 25 January 1971.
-They overthrew the government, but then became unsure about the further course of action.
+They overthrew the government, but then became unsure about a further course of action.
 Amin was initially reluctant to assume the presidency, whereupon Butabika reportedly threatened him at gunpoint to accept his appointment as President of Uganda.
 Meanwhile, Butabika's wife had fled the capital out of fear that her informing Oduka of the putschists' plan would have repercussions.

 Soon after the coup, Butabika was involved in the kidnapping and murder of two United States citizens around July 1971, namely journalist Nicholas Stroh and Makerere University lecturer Robert Siedle.
-The two had tried to gather information on unrest and mutinies that had broken out among some Ugandan military units as result of Amin's seizure of power.
+The two had tried to gather information on unrest and mutinies that had broken out among some Ugandan military units as a result of Amin's seizure of power.